ChristinaTan0704/mapf-lns-benchmark/README.md

 ## Installation

+TODO: will be updated by June 25th, 2024

 The code requires external libraries
 BOOST (https://www.boost.org/) and Eigen (https://eigen.tuxfamily.org/).
 An easy way to install the required libraries on Ubuntu: